iRapha/irapha.github.io/blog/_posts/2020-07-09-tear-down-our-statues.md

 movements.

 Yet eventually, the medium becomes the message.
-Despite his beliefs that “riots are the language of the unheard,” MLK quotes are often used to condemn BLM protests.
+Despite his beliefs that “riots are the language of the unheard,” MLK quotes are often used to condemn Black Lives Matter protests.
 Personification becomes person fetishization.

 Human beings are flawed.
 George Washington owned other humans.
 Treating him as a stand-in for "America" risks mistaking criticism of one for the other.